ExpediaGroup/aws-glue-data-catalog-client-for-apache-hive-metastore/README.md

+## Expedia fork
+This is a fork to facilitate some changes needed for a different project called https://github.com/ExpediaGroup/waggle-dance.
+There is no intention at this time to make any other changes except to facilitate Waggle Dance.
+Please make any contributions to the upstream project if needed.

 ## AWS Glue Data Catalog Client for Apache Hive Metastore
 The AWS Glue Data Catalog is a fully managed, Apache Hive Metastore compatible, metadata repository.
 Customers can use the Data Catalog as a central repository to store structural and operational metadata for their data.